FaceTime Like a Pro

 If you mistakenly share your AirTag with the wrong contact or simply change your mind, you can revoke the invitation before your recipient accepts it.

-Now, anybody can track the location of AirTag by just opening this link.
+Now, anyone can track an AirTag’s location by just opening this link.

 When traveling by flight, your baggage may get lost in transit.
 If you have an AirTag attached to your baggage, you can now share the tracking link with the airlines to help them find it easily.